ZhengYeah/RIT-CS-PhD-CourseAssignments/RIT-CISC820-QuantitativeFoundations/README.md

 # RIT-CISC820-QuantitativeFoundation-Assignments

-Solutions of assignments for the course CISC-820 Quantitative-Foundations at RIT (2023 Fall semester).
+Solutions for assignments of CISC-820 Quantitative-Foundations (2023 Fall).

 # Contents